My Bloody Valentine (band)

-My Bloody Valentine are an Irish-English rock band formed in Dublin in 1983 and consisting of founding members Kevin Shields (vocals, guitar, sampler) and Colm Ó Cíosóig (drums, sampler), with Bilinda Butcher (vocals, guitar) and Debbie Googe (bass).
-Their work is characterized by distorted guitar textures, subdued androgynous vocals, and unorthodox production techniques.
-They are widely cited as a pioneering act in the shoegaze genre.
+My Bloody Valentine (often abbreviated as MBV) (Note: Both My Bloody Valentine and MBV are stylised in all lowercase.) is an Irish rock band formed in Dublin, Ireland in 1983.
+Founded by singer and guitarist Kevin Shields and drummer Colm Ó Cíosóig, the band underwent multiple lineup changes before recruiting bassist Debbie Googe in 1985 and singer and guitarist Bilinda Butcher in 1987.
+Regarded as pioneers of shoegaze, their work is characterised by distorted guitar textures, subdued androgynous vocals, and unorthodox production techniques.

 Following several unsuccessful early releases and membership changes, My Bloody Valentine signed to Creation Records in 1988.
-The band released several successful EPs and the albums Isn't Anything (1988) and Loveless (1991) on the label; the latter is often described as their magnum opus.
-However, My Bloody Valentine were dropped by Creation after its release due to the album's extensive production costs.
-In 1992, the band signed to Island Records and recorded several albums worth of unreleased material, remaining largely inactive.
+The band released several successful extended plays (EPs) on the label, and the albums Isn't Anything (1988) and Loveless (1991).
+The latter is often regarded as the band's magnum opus and a landmark album in shoegaze, though the band were dropped by Creation after its release due to the album's extensive production costs.

-Googe and Ó Cíosóig left the band in 1995; they were followed by Butcher in 1997.
-Unable to complete a follow-up to Loveless, Shields isolated himself and, in his own words, "went crazy".
-In 2007, My Bloody Valentine reunited and subsequently embarked on a world tour.
-They released the compilation EP's 1988–1991 in 2012.
-Their long-delayed third studio album, m b v, was released in 2013 to critical acclaim and was supported by further touring.
+In 1992, My Bloody Valentine signed to Island Records and recorded several albums' worth of unreleased material, remaining largely inactive.
+Googe and Ó Cíosóig left the band in 1995, and were followed by Butcher and Shields in 1997.
+They reunited in 2007 for a world tour and released a compilation album in 2012.
+Their third album, m b v (2013), received critical acclaim and was supported by further touring.

 History

-1978–1985: Formation
+Formation and early releases

 In 1978, Kevin Shields and Colm Ó Cíosóig were introduced to each other at a karate tournament in South Dublin.
 The duo became friends in what has been described as "an almost overnight friendship" and later formed the Complex, a punk rock band, with Liam Ó Maonlaí, Ó Cíosóig's friend from Coláiste Eoin.
 The band, who performed "a handful of gigs" consisting of Sex Pistols and Ramones songs, disbanded when Ó Maonlaí left to form Hothouse Flowers.
 Shields and Ó Cíosóig later formed A Life in the Day, a post-punk trio, but failed to secure performances with more than a hundred people present.